YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Convenience matters, but it is not the surgery.
 A comfortable hotel does not tell you whether the hairline was designed well.
 A transfer service does not tell you whether grafts were handled gently.

 A friendly coordinator does not tell you who performed the medically important steps.
-This is why I want patients to separate service quality from surgical quality.
+Patients need to separate service quality from surgical quality.

 These questions are not aggressive.
 They are normal questions before a permanent medical procedure.
-If a clinic avoids clear answers, I see that as a warning sign.
+If a clinic avoids clear answers, that is a warning sign.

 Which red flags matter more than a low price or big graft number?